 Protecting Your Identity, Your Privacy, and Your Money

 Protect yourself.
-The following information has been prepared to protect you from the many types of financial fraud and identity theft.
+The following information has been prepared to help protect you from the many types of financial fraud and identity theft.
 Be sure to review all of the tabs below to better understand the threats and how to combat them.

 Fraud Prevention.
-View important holiday prevention tips to help you stay safe while shopping.
+View important prevention tips to help you stay safe while shopping.

 The 2017 Identity Fraud Study, released by Javelin Strategy & Research, found that $16 billion was stolen from 15.4 million U.S. consumers in 2016, compared with $15.3 billion and 13.1 million victims a year earlier.
 In the past six years identity thieves have stolen over $107 billion.